xiaosu-zhu/Aurora.Music/Documentation/Extension Development.md

 # Extension Development

-Aurora Music have implemented the support for Extensions ([Extend your app with services, extensions, and packages][1], [Create and consume an app service][2]).
+Aurora Music have implemented the support for Extensions (1: [Extend your app with services, extensions, and packages][1], 2: [Create and consume an app service][2]).
 Here's what extensions in Aurora Music can do:

  - Performe as a lyric provider
  - Performe as an online music provider